mtaghadosi/multiCloud-micro-service-app-on-Kubernetes/README.md

-# Trivago's case study implementation guide
+#  TinTa's case study implementation guide
-#### This file contains all the necessary information’s and actions about my decisions regarding to Trivago case study implementation and also information about how to prepare the environment.
+#### This file contains all the necessary information’s and actions about my decisions regarding to  TinTa case study implementation and also information about how to prepare the environment.
 * #### As you are seeing in below gif, this will deploy two type of deployment into a k3d Kubernetes local cloud. one using `Istio-Gateway` ingress along side with another (as plus) an internal service feeding by a simple busybox deployment.
 (More demonstration info in meda folder)

 * #### Both Deployment demonstrations have traffic shaping configuration in a way that 70% goes to Golang version and another 30% goes to Java version.